“Finally, all of you be of one mind, having compassion for one another; love as brothers, be tenderhearted, be courteous.”

 Ro 12:15, “Rejoice with those who rejoice, and weep with those who weep.”

 The Greeks used this word for the harmony of celestial bodies.
 All bodies of heaven appear to operate with each other.
 They all orb with regard to one another.
-God expects Christians to orb in relation to other Christians.
+God expects Christians to orb with other Christians.
 He does not want isolation.
 When Christians hurt one another, they want to withdraw from one another, but God wants us to weep with those who weep.

 Empathy and selfishness cannot co-exist.